The Nest

 An escalation clause is a provision in a real estate contract that allows buyers to make their offers more competitive when multiple offers are considered.
 This clause permits a buyer to automatically increase their offer price to outbid other potential buyers up to a specified maximum limit.
 Here’s a detailed explanation of how an escalation clause works, its components, and its pros and cons:

-A real estate escalation clause, also known as an escalator clause, is a provision within a contract that enables potential buyers to increase their offers if another buyer submits a higher offer.
+A real estate escalation clause, or an escalator clause, is a provision within a contract that enables potential buyers to increase their offers if another buyer submits a higher offer.

 How an Escalation Clause Works